 All Occupations

-Salary data for 40 occupations across 30 US metro areas, sourced from BLS OEWS 2026 estimates.
+Salary data for 40 occupations across 30 US metro areas, anchored to BLS OEWS 2026 wage data.
 Click any occupation to see national median, top-paying cities, and COL-adjusted rankings.

 Technology